Mary, Mother of the Church

 At the birth of Jesus: Mary carried the Son of God…and in the silence of her womb, she kept him, carried him, loved him, awaited him, and got to know him…she got used to his presence.
 When the time came for her to give birth, Mary separated from her son for the first time to put him in a manger and to give him as nourishment for the world…She gave her son…Isn’t it for this purpose that she carried him?
 She gave him with the same love with which she received him.

 Mary’s experience, in this sense, is unique.
 There is only one Mary.
 Yes, Mary is unique, and her experience is unique and strange.
 But if this one woman had this experience, wasn’t this in order to enable every person to relive this same experience?
 Isn’t this the object of our faith and meditation?
-Doesn’t God, in his plan of salvation (yesterday, today and tomorrow), want each one of us to be openness, attentiveness, prayer, communion with the Living God, so that God can come and dwell in us, and so that we carry him and give him to the world?
-Isn’t this the vocation of every baptized?
+Doesn’t God, in his plan of salvation (yesterday, today and tomorrow), want each one of us to be open, attentive, prayerful, in communion with the Living God, so that God can come and dwell in us and so that we carry him and give him to the world?
+Isn’t this the vocation of every baptized person?
 Isn’t this the Church’s vocation—a vocation attached to her identity and mission?
 Isn’t the Church that woman clothed with the sun, with the moon under her feet, and on her head a crown of twelve stars, described in the Book of Revelation?
+Isn’t this the woman with child who will give birth to a son, destined to rule all the nations (Revelation 12:1-18)?

 An inner life with Jesus.
 It is a full, joy-giving, intense inner life, full of love and presence.
 Mary lived with the Son of God who became her son.
 She lived under his gaze just as he grew under hers.
 What great blessing and great joy!
+Ask the mothers among us.
+Ask Mary.
+Let us ask our hearts, we who have tasted something of this inner life.
+Nothing is more valuable than this life.
+Nothing.

 In Jerusalem…in search of the lost treasure: “Son, why have you done this to us?
 Your father and I have been looking for you with great anxiety” (Luke 2:48).

-On the roads of Galilee…in her son’s footsteps: “Your mother and your brothers are standing outside and they wish to see you” (Luke 8:19-21).
+On the roads of Galilee…in her son’s footsteps: “Your mother and your brothers are standing outside, and they wish to see you” (Luke 8:19-21).

 The child is growing.
 Mary, the mother who carried Jesus, becomes a student.
-She became her son’s disciple and he became her teacher.
+She became her son’s disciple, and he became her teacher.
 She gave birth to him, but he gave birth to her as the model of the student who listens to God’s Word and who allows this Word to give birth to her.

 In Cana: “They no longer have wine…Do whatever he tells you” (John 2:4-5).

 At the foot of the Cross: “Standing by the cross of Jesus was his mother...”
-(John 19:25) (The reference in the Arabic text is incorrect)
+(John 19:25).

-Mary is persistent, perseverant and bold.
+Mary is persistent, persevering and bold.
 Mary is humane and sensitive.
 Mary is the mother with the wounded heart, the humble spirit, and the bended body.
-Mary is the martyr of love, the martyr standing beside her Son the Martyr.
-She is in solidarity with the suffering humanity and with all those who are facing temptation on earth, at all times and everywhere.
+Mary is the martyr of love, the martyr standing beside her Son, the Martyr.
+She is in solidarity with suffering humanity and with all those who are facing temptation on earth, at all times and everywhere.
 Mary is standing at the foot of the Cross.
 In the midst of extreme suffering and love, she gives her son and births with him the Church and the entire saved humanity.

 At the resurrection: Just as she was with her son at the foot of the Cross, she is with him in the joy of the resurrection.
 “Blessed are those who have not seen and have believed!”
 (John 20:29)